How to Define an Effective Team? 11 Characteristics

 It may sound easy: a team is a group of people who work together to achieve common goals.
 However, how to make them successful?

 What makes one team effective while others are not is a bit complex.
-Characteristics of effective teamwork include the ability to set aside personal prejudices and the willingness to take group responsibilities.
+Characteristics of effective teamwork include the ability to set aside personal prejudices and the willingness to take on group responsibilities.

 An important leadership competency in small and midsize businesses for any company’s manager is the ability to create, manage and lead high performing teams.